gautam-lk/website/content/home/experience.md

     date_end: ''
     description: |2-
         Responsibilities include:
-        * Aquisition and analysis of biological samples using Confocal Laser Scan Microscope, HPLC, Realtime PCR
+        * Aquisition and analysis of biological samples using Confocal Laser Scan Microscope, HPLC and Realtime PCR
         * Management of lab activities and maintenance of advanced analytical instruments